Miguer-dev/smart_contract_code_style/README.md

 ## Events
+* Use CamelCase for events names.
-Only trigger events on actual state changes.
+* Only trigger events on actual state changes.

 ## Errors